NVIDIA Project G-Assist - the technology of automatic adjustment of the video card with the help of artificial intelligence

 Artificial intelligence, it seems, will take some of the fun out of working with accessories for enthusiasts.
 While we wash our clothes and go about our routine, the AI will be able to adjust the optimal graphics settings and video card operation mode.

 At the Computex 2024 exhibition, NVIDIA presented a technology called Project G-Assist, intended for users of RTX series video cards.
 Project G-Assist is powered by neural networks and language models, allowing players to receive contextually informed hints and tips.
-The user can ask questions by voice or text, receive recommendations on the choice of weapons, completion of tasks, as well as explanations of the plot and history of the game world.
+The user can ask questions by voice or text, receive recommendations for choosing a weapon, completing tasks, as well as explaining the plot and history of the game world.

 In addition, NVIDIA Project G-Assist is able to analyze screenshots, explaining what is shown on them and what to do next.
 G-Assist models can be customized by developers for specific games, providing high accuracy and detailed responses.
 They can work both in the cloud and on computers or laptops with GeForce RTX AI.